Originally recorded by Roger Miller (US #39/C&W #6/UK #19 1968).

 “Released as the lead single from A Tender Look at Love, ‘Little Green Apples”‘afforded Miller his final Top Ten C&W hit at #6 and also his final Top 40 crossover reaching #39 on the Billboard Hot 100.

-“‘Little Green Apples’ replaced the under-performing ‘Main Street Mission’ as the single, resulting in a #2 hit for Smith on both of Billboard’s Hot 100 and R&B charts.
-It would also win for its writer Russell the 1969 Grammy Award for Song of the Year and the Grammy Award for Best Country Song.”
+“‘Little Green Apples’ replaced the under-performing ‘Main Street Mission’ as the album’s promotional single (it peaked at an underwhelming #105, “bubbling under” the Hot 100), resulting in a #2 hit for Smith on both of Billboard’s Hot 100 and R&B charts.
+It would also win for its writer Russell the 1969 Grammy Award for Song of the Year and, because of Miller’s success on the Country Singles chart, the Grammy Award for Best Country Song.”

 Patti Page, “Little Green Apples” (1968):